The WORLD is at our Doorstep!

 - Join some women in the church who would like to connect with refugee women for crafts, coffee and conversation.

 - Connect one-on-one with refugee adults and/or children for weekly tutoring and friendship.

 - Show hospitality to refugees by having them over for dinner at your home.

 - “Adopt” a refugee family for Christmas along with your small group or Sunday School class.

 - Participate in our Refugee Thanksgiving Celebration individually or along with your group in November.

 - Include refugees in your family outings, such as to parks and movies.

-- If you are an Engineer, Nurse, Physician, IT Specialist, Teacher, or a member of the Business community, consider joining a team of mentors from the church to come alongside refugee/immigrant professionals and help them find jobs in their fields.
+- If you are a professional (such as, but not limited to, an Engineer, Nurse, Physician, IT Specialist, Teacher, Construction, or a member of the Business community), consider joining a team of mentors from the church to come alongside refugee/immigrant professionals and help them find jobs in their fields.

 - Help refugees find any entry level jobs.

 - Help refugees pass their driving tests and learn how to drive.

 - Help connect refugees with short term skill training opportunities.

 - Help refugees open bank accounts and teach them how to write a check, understand credit cards, finances, budgeting, tax returns and how to make their meager resources stretch.